-VCC and GND are the input pins of ICs 7490 which is used to give power supply to the ICs.
-These input terminals generally present in all devices to give power supply to the devices.
+VCC and GND are the input pins of ICs 7490 which are used to give power supply to the ICs.
+These input terminals are generally present in all devices to give power supply to the devices.
 VCC stands for Voltage Common Collectors and in most cases, it is referred to as high voltage with respect to GND(Ground) terminal.
 It may be positive and negative with respect to GND(Ground).

 Clock Inputs (A and B) :

 The terminal represented as A and B in the above figure are known as Clock Inputs.
 These inputs terminal are used to provide Clock Signals to the ICs.
 It presents in all Counter ICs for the same purpose.

 The input terminals S1 and S2 are knowns as Set Input terminal because it is used to set or load any data(state) to the ICs.
 Here data(state) means any random number say 0011(3).
 If we want to start our counting from 0000(3) then we need to Connect it with VCC or Logic 1 because Set Input is Active High input Set Inputs Play its magical role and it forces IC to start its Counting from 0000(3).
 By default, ICs 7490 Start its Counting from 0000(0) and pre-set input is absent in this IC so we can’t use this Set Input(S1 and S2).
 That’s why we always connect it with GND(Ground).

 IC 7490 is a 14 pin DIP(dual inline package) ic.
 The pin description of 7490 is as follows,